• Home

 Picture

-Pia Schwarz, Undergraduate Honors Student and Miles Fellow
+Pia Schwarz, M.S.
+Student

 Pia is studying the ecology and evolutionary dynamics of a hybrid swarm of tessellated darters, Etheostoma olmstedi.
 She is also an excellent tennis player at University at Buffalo, having recently been named to the MAC 1st team!